SanderSme/project-exam-holidaze/README.md

    - Venue managers can delete venues they are responsible for.

 3. Booking Management:
-   - Venue managers can view and manage bookings for their venues.
+   - Venue managers can view bookings for their venues.
-   - Venue managers can mark bookings as confirmed or canceled.

 ## Technologies Used